ConservationMetrics/gc-docs/docs/reference/gc-toolkit/onboarding/index.md

 Let’s discuss what would be relevant for you to have there.

-### Files
+### Filebrowser

-Files is where you can safely store your files.
+Filebrowser is a tool that you can use to safely store your files.
 It is a less structured means for you to preserve your data, whatever it may be.
 Your current access credentials are:

 - URL: https://files.alias.guardianconnector.net/